fastly/js-compute-testing/README.md

 });
 ```

-#### Use an already-running or remote Compute application
+#### Use an running local or remote Compute application

-The following example is for a Fastly Compute application that is already running, or
+In addition, rather than spawning an instance of an edge application, you can use this library to send requests to
-running on a remote host.
+a Fastly Compute application that is already running on the local development environment, or running on a remote host.

 ```javascript
 import { describe, it, before, after } from 'node:test';